By Gilly Carr

 Our knowledge of what happened next to Du Pré is based only on records from French prisons.
 These show that he arrived at Coutances Prison on 19 November 1942; on 7 May 1943 he was transferred to Fort d’Hauteville Prison in Dijon, where he arrived on 8 May 1943 via La Santé Prison in Paris.
 His fellow deportees, Alfred Le Calvez, Albert Marie and Henry Rabet, arrived with him.
 On 5 July 1943, Le Calvez, Marie and Rabet were escorted with Du Pré from Fort d’Hauteville to Dijon Prison.

 Meanwhile, back in Jersey, on 9 July 1943, the Attorney General announced in a letter to the Constable of St Helier that, as Du Pré’s prison sentence ended on 27 June 1943, he had already been released and transferred to an internment camp.
-This transfer, if it took place, would most likely have been to Saint-Denis Internment Camp in Paris, and could only have been temporary.
+Records show that he arrived in Saint-Denis Internment Camp in Paris on 8 July 1943.
+He was released on 20 August 1943.
 Du Pré’s occupation registration card notes that he returned from France to Jersey on 25 August 1943 with his colleagues.

 In 1959, George Du Pre applied for his War Medal on account of serving in the Royal Jersey Militia between 1939 and 1940.

 The Frank Falla Archive would like to invite the family of George Du Pré to get in touch if they have more information about him to share.

 George Du Pré, Occupation registration card and forms, Jersey Archives ref.
 St.H/5/629, 630, 631.

 George Du Pré’s court records, Jersey Archives ref.
 D/Z/H6/4/66.